aggalex/ousia/README.md

-# Forte
+# Ousia

 #### Write declarative UIs in Gtk4 and Rust

-Forte provides an easy way to write UIs in Rust without the hussle of creating GObject classes and tracking variables all around.
+Ousia provides an easy way to write UIs in Rust without the hussle of creating GObject classes and tracking variables all around.

-## <p style="color: red">IN ALPHA</p>
+## IN ALPHA

 This crate is not ready for release yet.

 ## Choose your style: macro or builder

-Forte provides two choices for building UIs: either use the macros which will build everything for you in a sleek struct-like syntax, or the builders which do not require any macro invocation and thus might play a bit nicer with code intelligence.
+Ousia provides two choices for building UIs: either use the macros which will build everything for you in a sleek struct-like syntax, or the builders which do not require any macro invocation and thus might play a bit nicer with code intelligence.